horia141/jupiter/docs/concepts/chores.md

 The `jupiter gen` command is idempotent, as described above.
 Furthermore it does not affect task status, or any extra edits on a particular instance of a task.
-If any property of the recurring task template which get copied over to the instance is modified, then the command will take care to update the instance too.
+If any property of the chore template which get copied over to the instance is modified, then the command will take care to update the instance too.
 Only archived and removed tasks are regenerated.

-## Recurring Tasks Interactions Summary
+## Chores Interactions Summary

 You can:

-* Create a recurring task via `recurring-tasks-create`, or by creating a new entry in the "Recurring Tasks" view.
+* Create a chore via `chore-create`, or by creating a new entry in the "Chores" view.
-* Remove a recurring task via `recurring-tasks-remove`, or by clicking the archive checkbox the entry in the "Recurring Tasks" view.
+* Remove a chore via `chore-arhive`, or by clicking the archive checkbox the entry in the "Chores" view.
-* Change the name of a recurring task via `recurring-tasks-set-name`, or by changing the name of the task in Notion.
-* Change the deadline of a recurring task via `recurring-tasks-set-deadline`, or by changing the deadline of the task in Notion.
+* Any of the properties of a chore can be changed via `chore-update`, or by editing the task in Notion.
+* A chore can be suspended via `chore-suspend` and unsuspended via `chore-unsuspend`.
-* Change the difficulty of a recurring task via `recurring-tasks-set-difficulty`, or by changing the difficulty of the task in Notion.
+  Or by editing the task in Notion.
-* Change the Eisenhower status of a recurring task via `recurring-tasks-set-eisen`, or by changing the status in Notion.
-* Change the must do status of a recurring task via `recurring-tasks-set-must-do`, or by changing it in Notion.
-* Change the period of a recurring task via `recurring-tasks-set-period`, or by changing it in Notion, by dragging the task to another column.
-* Change the skip rule of a recurring task via `recurring-tasks-set-skip-rule`, or by changing it in Notion.
-* Change the active interval for a recurring task via `recurring-tasks-set-active-interval`, or by changing the start and end dates in Notion.
-* Suspend a recurring task via `recurring-tasks-suspend`, or by checking the attribute in Notion.
-* Unsuspend a recurring task via `recurring-tasks-unsuspend`, or by checking the attribute in Notion.
-* Show info about the recurring task via `recurring-tasks-show`.
+* Show info about the chore via `chore-show`.